How are muscle spasm pains in temporomandibular disorders best managed?

 Edited by: Sophie Kennedy

 Muscle spasm pains, also known as myofascial pain, caused by temporomandibular disorders can be felt along the side of the face, the jaw or the cheekbone and can even extend to the area behind the ear.
-In this detailed guide, revered consultant oral and maxillofacial surgeon Professor Andrew Sidebottom sheds lights on the advantages and disadvantages of various modalities used to treat myofascial pain and expertly explains which factors can lead to a worsening of symptoms.
+In this detailed guide, revered consultant oral and maxillofacial surgeon Professor Andrew Sidebottom sheds lights on the advantages and disadvantages of various modalities used to treat jaw spasms and expertly explains which factors can lead to a worsening of symptoms.

 What is myofascial pain?